 Each Award under the Plan that is a Share-Based Award shall be evidenced by an Award Agreement setting forth the number of shares of Stock to which the Award applies or on which the Award is based, as applicable, and the price (if any) and term of the Award and, in the case of Performance-Based Awards, any applicable performance goals.
 The Award Agreement also shall set forth such other material terms and conditions as the Committee may deem applicable to the Award as determined by the Committee consistent with the limitations of the Plan.
-Such other terms and conditions may include provisions describing the treatment of an Award in the event of the death, disability, retirement, divestiture or other termination of a participant's employment with or services to the Company, provisions relating to the vesting, exercisability, forfeiture or cancellation of the Awards, requirements for continued employment, other restrictions or conditions (including performance requirements and holding periods) of the Award and the method by which the restrictions or conditions lapse, subject, in the case of Performance-Based Awards, to the requirements for "performance-based compensation" under Code Section 162(m).
-In the event of any conflict between an Award Agreement and any non-discretionary provisions of the Plan, the terms of the Plan shall govern.
+Such other terms and conditions may include provisions describing the treatment of an Award in the event of the death, disability, retirement, divestiture or other termination of a participant's employment with or services to the Company, provisions relating to the vesting, exercisability, forfeiture or cancellation of the Awards, requirements for continued employment, other restrictions or conditions (including performance-Based Awards, to the requirements for "performance-based compensation" under Code Section 162(m).
+In the event of any conflict between an Award Agreement and any non-discretionary provisions of the Plan shall govern.